Four out of ten Press Gazette readers say lockdown working has harmed their mental health - Press Gazette

-Four in ten journalism professionals believe their mental health is suffering for work-related reasons during the coronavirus lockdown, according to a Press Gazette poll.
+Four in ten Press Gazette readers believe their mental health is suffering for work-related reasons during the coronavirus lockdown, a new poll shows.

-Ways of coping with this unprecedented time could include accepting that you may only be 75 per cent as productive as during “normal” times, one expert suggested.
+Ways of coping with the unprecedented impact of Covid-19 could include accepting that you may only be 75 per cent as productive as you were during “normal” times, one expert suggested.

 Timeline